Jac-Zac/My-home-config/README.md

 - If you want you can go to ~/.config/zsh to edit your .zshrc -> and you can uncomment lines
 - You can change the .vimrc file located inside the .vim folder in the home directoty
 - If you want to use ```lsd``` as your ```ls``` uncomment the alias in the zshrc and do not forget to to use a nerd font
+- To install SF Mono nerd font go to ```https://github.com/epk/SF-Mono-Nerd-Font``` and follow the install
-- You have to allow Alacritty terminal to work on your mac or you can use iTerm in minimal mode with tab bar on the bootom
+- I use iTerm in minimal mode with tab bar on the bootom
 - Beautiful dynamic wallpapers -> [First](https://dynamicwallpaper.club/wallpaper/6df38eo4nym),[Second](https://dynamicwallpaper.club/wallpaper/jculsb683ok)
 - I also suggest to Automatically Hide & Show the Menu Bar and also set show scroll bar in all the application only when scrolling (system Preferences -> General)